konstructio/colony-docs/docs/install/colony-prod/install-colony.md

     sudo usermod -aG docker $USER
     ```

 After running the command you might need to exit your current session and start new one.
-To test your permissions to interact with the Docker daemon run
+To test whether your user account has access to the Docker daemon,run

     ```bash
     docker run docker.io/hello-world